Rockabilly: Use of the term "rockabilly"

 Early rockabilly singer Barbara Pittman told Experience Music Project that "Rockabilly was actually an insult to the southern rockers at that time.
 Over the years it has picked up a little dignity.
 It was their way of calling us 'hillbillies'."

 One of the first written uses of the term rockabilly was in a press release describing Gene Vincent's "Be-Bop-A-Lula".
 Three weeks later, it was also used in a June 23, 1956, Billboard review of Ruckus Tyler's "Rock Town Rock".

 The first record to contain the word rockabilly in a song title was "Rock a Billy Gal", issued in November 1956.
 The Burnette brothers had been playing a song called "Rock Billy Boogie" since 1953, but did not record or release it until 1956 and 1957, respectively.

+The term is used in Japan as a way to name a subculture group associated with rebellious youth, and more loosely, with some yankī (ヤンキー) gangs.
+Rockabilly enthusiasts adopted slicked-back hair, leather jackets and retro American fashion, creating a subculture rooted in music, dance and nostalgia.
+As with yankī groups, they tend to stand out, embrace excess and reject conformity, though Rockabilly are less confrontational than them.

 Characteristic sound and techniques

 Some effects and techniques strongly associated with rockabilly as a style include slapback, slapback echo, flutter echo, tape delay echo, echo, and reverb.

 The distinctive reverberation on the early hit records such as "Rock Around The Clock" by Bill Haley & His Comets was created by recording the band under the domed ceiling of Decca's studio in New York, located in an echoing former ballroom called The Pythian Temple.
 This same studio would also be used to record other rockabilly musicians such as Buddy Holly and The Rock and Roll Trio.
 Memphis Recording Services Studio, where Sam Phillips recorded, had a sloped ceiling covered with corrugated tiles.
 This created some of the desired resonance, but Phillips used technical methods to create additional echo: the original signal from one tape machine was fed through a second machine with a split-second delay.
 The echo effect was noticeable on Wilf Carter records from the 1930s and in Eddy Arnold's "Cattle Call" (1945).
 When Elvis Presley left Phillips' Sun Records and recorded "Heartbreak Hotel" for RCA, the RCA producers placed microphones at the end of a hallway to achieve a similar effect.
 The echoing sound created the impression of a live show.

 In comparison to country songs, rockabilly songs generally have simplified form, lyrics, chord progressions and arrangements, faster tempos, and amplified percussion.
 There is greater variability in lyrics and melodies, and the singing style is more flamboyant.
 Compared to rhythm and blues, fewer instruments are used, but percussion is amplified to fill in the sound.
 The singing style is less smooth and mannered.